Shonali Nagrani

-Shonali Nagrani (born 20 December 1981) is an Indian actress, television presenter and IPL host.
+Shonali Nagrani is an Indian actress, TV host and beauty pageant titleholder.
+She hosted Indian Premier League.
 She has also appeared in Hindi language films.
 She entered the Femina Miss India pageant in 2003 and was crowned Femina Miss India International, allowing her to compete in Miss International 2003, where she was crowned the 1st runner-up.
 Alongside appearances as a model, Nagrani has hosted IPL for four consecutive years.
 She was voted as one of India's "50 Most Desirable Women" for the year 2011 and 2012 by the Times of India.

 Early life

 Nagrani hails from a Sindhi family in Delhi.
 She studied at Good Shepherd English School in Bengdubi, Bagdogra and Army Public School in Dhaula Kuan, New Delhi.
 She graduated from the Lady Shri Ram College in New Delhi in 2003.
 Nagrani's family also consists of a military background, as her father is a retired Indian Naval officer.
 In 2013, she married her boyfriend Shiraz Bhattacharya in Kerala.